ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 - `use_cache_for_{file,s3,hdfs,url}_schema_inference` - allows turning on/off using cache for schema inference.
 These settings can be used in queries.

 The schema of the file can be changed by modifying the data or by changing format settings.
-For this reason, schema inference cache identifies the schema by file source, format name, used format settings, and the last modification time of the file.
+For this reason, the schema inference cache identifies the schema by file source, format name, used format settings, and the last modification time of the file.

-Note: some files accessed by url in `url` table function may not contain information about the last modification time; for this case there is a special setting
+Note: some files accessed by url in `url` table function may not contain information about the last modification time; for this case, there is a special setting
 `schema_inference_cache_require_modification_time_for_url`.
-Disabling this settings allows the use of the schema from cache without the last modification time for such files.
+Disabling this setting allows the use of the schema from cache without the last modification time for such files.

 There is also a system table [schema_inference_cache](../operations/system-tables/schema_inference_cache.md) with all current schemas in cache and system query `SYSTEM DROP SCHEMA CACHE [FOR File/S3/URL/HDFS]` that allows cleaning the schema cache for all sources, or for a specific source.